kal-kyokya/Futtech-Django/README.md

 # :soccer: Futtech :soccer:
-Football is the most popular sport on Earth, uniting people across education, class, and race.
-It has the power to strengthen communities and inspire dreams.
-Africa must harness this power to uplift itself.
+Football is the **most popular sport on Earth**, uniting people across **education, class, and race**.
+It has the power to **strengthen communities** and **inspire dreams**. _**Africa must harness this power**_ to uplift itself.<br />
-Through Futtech, I am building a future where African footballers no longer have to leave home to maximize their potential—because the tools they need will be right here.
+**Through Futtech**, I am building a future where African footballers no longer have to leave home to maximize their potential—because the tools they need will be right here.<br />
+Mastery of complex skills is not easy.
+Especially with inefficient methods.<br />
+Football is one such skill, and technology is a powerful tool that can facilitate its mastery.

 ### :page_with_curl: Project Description
-An end-to-end Engineering project focusing on build of ```camera-equipped drones```, development of a responsively designed ```web platform``` and integration of an ```assistive Large Language Model```.
+An end-to-end Engineering project focusing on build of ```camera-equipped drones```, development of a ```responsively designed web platform``` and integration of an ```assistive Large Language Model```.
 This includes backend development, dynamic web content using the MERN Stack, and third-party service integrations (Google Firebase for images, and Mux for Video uploads).

 ### :wrench: Technologies Used
+- JavaScript through JSX
+- React with SCSS
+- ExpressJS run by PM2
 - MongoDB with Mongoose
-- ExpressJS run by PM2
-- React with SASS
-- NodeJS
+- NodeJS for the backend
-- JavaScript.

 ### :key: Key Contributions
 - Developed API endpoints